5S-TES DemoStack Quickstart

 ./scripts/starter.sh

-Wait until all the services are up and running and the starter.sh script finishes executing.
-You should see the following message in the terminal:
+Wait until all the services are up and running and the starter.sh script shows the following message in the terminal.
+The status of the services can be checked by running docker stats in a new terminal window.

 ...